sh00t2kill/linktap_local_http_component/README.md

 If duration > 0 AND volume is 0, water by duration is used<br/>
 If both duration AND volume > 0, both duration AND volume are used, and tap will turn off when either is reached<br/>

+<p><strong>NOTE: WATER BY VOLUME IS CURRENTLY PENDING A NEW RELEASE FROM LINKTAP.</strong> Until this is released, the volume parameter will have no effect.</p>

 switch:<br/>
 The tap/valve itself.